SOC 2 Audit-Ready

 Scope + Gap Assessment

 Before any evidence gets collected, the audit scope needs to be clearly defined — which systems, services, and infrastructure are in scope, who owns what, and where the gaps currently exist relative to the trust services criteria.
-Most teams underestimate how much time scoping ambiguity costs downstream.
+Most teams underestimate how much time scoping ambiguity costs downstream; a gap assessment prevents that rework.

 - Define SOC 2 audit scope boundaries and in-scope systems